-The Compressor function is a full featured Compressor/Limiter.
-It allows for user-adjustable Threshold, Ratio, Attack Time, Release Time and Detector type.
-The Compressor also allows for assignment to a Link Group to facilitate adjustment of multiple Compressor/Limiters simultaneously.
-A separate Attenuation Bus assignment is provided to allow multiple limiters to force their gain reductions to track each other, ie stereo signals.
-For simple peak limiting, the Brick Wall Limiter can also be used.
+The compressor function allows for user-adjustable threshold, ratio, attack time, release time and detector type.
+The compressor also offers link group assignment for linking to another channel's compressor, so that action on one channel affects all linked channels.
+An attenuation bus assignment is provided to allow multiple limiters to force their gain reductions to track each other, ie for stereo signals.
+For peak limiting with infinite ratio, use the limiter function.